 Publication of 2019-2020 Action Plan

 Communication throughout will be key.
-We will work together with LIPSA to develop the first annual progress report and a set of indicators to measure improvement.
+We will work together with LIPSA to develop the annual progress report and a set of indicators to measure improvement.

 Finally, LIPSA and Earthworm Foundation will continue to engage with LIPSA's main suppliers to identify opportunities for further collaboration and to identify a co-founded project of transformation.